Cold feet? Read about causes, tips & solutions here

 Chronic fatigue: People with chronic fatigue often report an overall cold feeling, including in the feet.

 Having cold feet from time to time is normal, especially in colder climates.
 However, if you notice that your feet are constantly cold and accompanied by other symptoms, it is important to seek medical advice.
-By paying attention to the signals your body gives, you can take better care of your overall health.
+By paying attention to the signals your body gives, you can better take care of your overall health.

 Cold feet and sweaty feet

-One possible solution to this problem may be a foot spray such as PediSPray®.
+A possible solution to this problem may be a foot spray such as PediSPray®.
 These products are designed to reduce the amount of sweat, which can help keep your feet drier and warmer.

 What to do about cold feet?

 Cold feet can sometimes be downright unpleasant, especially when the feeling persists.
-Fortunately, there are numerous methods you can try to keep your feet warm and relieve the uncomfortable feeling.
+Fortunately, there are many methods you can try to keep your feet warm and relieve the uncomfortable feeling.
 Here are some tips to help you with cold feet:

 Apply heat